 - New MagSafe tech brings a variety of new accessories and uses

-While we’re going to go into the more nuanced upgrades in the new iPhone 12 later in this review, there are two key changes for this year’s model that will likely attract your attention.
+While we’re going to go into the more nuanced upgrades in the iPhone 12 compared to previous models later in this review, there are two key changes for 2020's model that will likely attract your attention.

-The bad news is that neither are likely to feel hugely impressive if you buy the new iPhone close to launch.
+The bad news is that neither are likely to feel hugely impressive just yet.

 The headline feature for the iPhone 12 is that it now supports 5G, and with more compatibility to connect to the speedy 5G networks than many other phones, including the lightning-fast, but limited-range, mmW (millimeter wave) standard in the US... when they’re deployed.